-Plastic Waste Management and Pollution-According to the U.S. Environmental Protection Agency, 31 million tons of plastic solid waste were deposited into the U.S. municipal solid waste stream in 2007.
-Plastics are a rapidly growing contributor to U.S. municipal solid waste, having increased from less than 1% in 1960 to over 12.1% by weight in 2007.
-In spite of intensive efforts to promote collection and recycling, only 2.1 million tons of plastic or 6.8% of plastic solid waste was recycled in 2007.
+Plastic Waste Management and Pollution-According to the U.S. Environmental Protection Agency, 30 million tons of plastic solid waste was deposited into the U.S. municipal solid waste stream in 2008.
+Plastics are a rapidly growing contributor to U.S. municipal solid waste, having increased from less than 1% in 1960 to 12% by weight in 2008.
+In spite of intensive efforts to promote collection and recycling, only 2.12 million tons of plastic or 7.1% of plastic solid waste was recycled in 2008.
 While the balance is mostly deposited in landfills and waste treatment facilities, many plastic items, particularly single use items such as bottles and caps, cups, lids and straws, and grocery bags, become litter in the environment where they can become a significant problem.
 Plastic waste can create a significant monetary burden on state and local governments.
 This situation has led California and local jurisdictions within California to pass legislation banning the use of non-biodegradable plastic bags or imposing significant taxes on them.
-San Francisco, Manhattan Beach, Malibu and Santa Monica currently have a ban on non-biodegradable plastic bags and twelve other cities are considering similar legislation.
+San Francisco, Manhattan Beach, Malibu and Palo Alto currently have a ban on non-biodegradable plastic bags.
+Many other cities, including Los Angeles, are considering similar legislation.
 This trend is also occurring in other parts of the world, including Europe, China, Taiwan and India.